jasonmeurer/awsCrossZoneHA/README.md

 - The firewalls utilize Path Monitoring to determine if the peer firewall is passing traffic.
   + The peer firewall destination NATs the ping probe on to 8.8.8.8.
 (Configurable)
-  + The path monitor is not configured with a Preemptive Hold Timer ensure a rapid failover.
+  + The path monitor is not configured with a Preemptive Hold Timer to ensure a rapid failover.
-- In the event of a path outage, the firewall utilizes Action Oriented Log Forwarding to notify an API Gateway of the outage.
+- In the event of a path outage, the firewall utilizes Action-Oriented Log Forwarding to notify an API Gateway of the outage.
 - The firewall will pass the necessary VPC and ENI information to the API Gateway.
 - The API Gateway triggers a Lambda Script to initiate the failover.
 - The Lambda Script first initiates an HTTP call to the firewall to validate the failover path is available.